java-wanted/jupik/03-oop/OOP.md

 - Create a class Box that keeps the height, length and width of a box.

 - Instantiate two boxes and calculate they volumes.

+Reference types:

+    - A variable of the type of a class does not keeps the class.
+Instead, it refera to an instance of the class if assigned.
+To create an instance of a class the operator new MUST BE used.

+    - If variable of a some type refere to an instance the such type is called a reference type in Java.
+A few variables of a reference type could refer to the same instance of this class.